-Tucson, Ariz. – Hopi legend holds that their 14th Century ancestors were so taken with the fertile area along the Little Colorado River east of Winslow, Ariz., that they paused in their migration to farm the land.
+Tucson, Ariz. – Hopi legend holds that their 14th Century ancestors were so enamored with the fertile area along the Little Colorado River east of Winslow, Ariz., that they paused in their migration to farm the land.

 Their name for the site, Homolovi, means Place of Little Hills.

 They eventually continued north to the high mesas of their current home, but the Hopi still consider Homolovi to be a sacred part of their homeland.
-They played an important role in the site becoming an Arizona state park in 1986.
+They played an essential role in the site becoming an Arizona state park in 1986.

 Today, Homolovi is a well-studied cultural resource.
 With the help of the Hopi, thousands of artifacts are now preserved at the Arizona State Museum.